OrsikIronfist/EMInstrumentation/README.md

 # EMInstrumentation
 Welcome to the public repository for the EMInstrumentation project.
 This repo is not intended to host the code for the project but rather to serve as a centralized space to share news and updates and to capture user feedback in issues that need to be resolved.

+**The Live EMI Platform is available at [https://eminstruments.space](https://eminstruments.space?wiki)**

 Please report any issues using the [Issues](https://github.com/OrsikIronfist/EMInstrumentation/issues) tab above.